emilygknight/professional-portfolio/README.md

 ## Credits

 - https://www.w3schools.com/css/css_rwd_mediaqueries.asp
+-

 ## License

 - I really thought I added a MIT license when I created the repository but I guess I didn't, sorry about that!
+- Dennis Itua , my tutor helped me realize a lot about my code.
+I was focusing on the wrong things and he clarified a lot and got me back on track!

 ## Features